zigzap/zap/README.md

       changes of zig master, is a feature.
 We experienced the catch-up game when Zig 0.11 was in development and decided that it might be a big turn-off, especially for professional projects.
+- Q: **Does ZAP work on Windows?**
+- A: No. This is due to the underlying facil.io C library.
+Future versions of facil.io might support Windows but there is no timeline yet.
 - Q: **What about TLS?**
 - A: While facil.io supports TLS, I currently don't care about HTTPS support.
 In production, I use [nginx](https://www.nginx.com) as a reverse proxy anyway.
-    - A2: Some zap users have successfully enabled TLS support in zap's facil.io wrapper.
+    - A2: Some zap users have successfully enabled openssl support in zap's facil.io wrapper.
 See the discord for answers.
 I **may** introduce an option to zap's `build.zig` to enable support of a bundled (not system-provided) openssl or bearssl anytime soon.